Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Brief outline of the RM331

 \subsubsection{FCNC currents}

-Since the $Z^\prime$ gauge boson couplings to the quarks are non-universal, flavor changing neutral currents (FCNCs) are induced at the three level.
+Since the $Z^\prime$ gauge boson couplings to the quarks are non-universal, flavor changing neutral currents (FCNCs) are induced at the tree level.
 The corresponding Lagrangian for the up quark sector reads

 where the up quarks $u^\prime$ are in the flavor basis.
 It is evident that the above Lagrangian induces FCNC at the tree level after the rotation to the mass eigenstate basis.